Fork me on GitHub

 uri: https://console.aws.amazon.com/home/home

 Grant the Teleport Application Service access to credentials that it can use to authenticate to AWS.
-If you are running the Teleport Application Service on an EC2 instance, you should use the EC2 Instance Metadata Service method.
+If you are running the Teleport Application Service on an EC2 instance, you may use the EC2 Instance Metadata Service method.
 Otherwise, you must use environment variables:

 Teleport will detect when it is running on an EC2 instance and use the Instance Metadata Service to fetch credentials.